Close Search

 Hunters need to be at least 12 years of age to apply for elk.

-One bonus point is earned for each unsuccessful applicant, but points are exclusive to each season.
-Any existing bonus points for the general elk season will not be applied to the archery or late seasons.
-For example, if you have previously earned 5 bonus points for the general season and this year you apply for the archery season AND the general only included in your general season application.
-If you’re unsuccessful in drawing, you would earn 1 bonus point for the archery season and 1 bonus point for the general season, meaning you would now have 1 archery and 6 general points.
+One bonus point is earned for each unsuccessful application, but points are exclusive to each season.
+Any existing bonus points for the general season will not be applied to the archery or late seasons.
+For example, if you have previously earned 5 bonus points for the general season and this year you apply for the archery season and the general season, any existing bonus points are only included in your general season application.
+If you are unsuccessful in your drawing, you would be awarded 1 bonus point for the archery season and one bonus point for the general season, meaning you would have 1 archery point and 6 general points.
+Those points would then be included with the following year’s application but only for the season in which they were earned.

 Simple draw odds are no longer available from Pennsylvania.
 Hunters must select at least one management zone they prefer to hunt.
 Up to five choices can be selected on the application.
-Selecting a Fallback Option can greatly increase the chance of being drawn.
-Fallback Options allow the applicant to be awarded any remaining license available outside of their preferred hunt zone choices.
+Selecting a fallback option can greatly increase the chance of being drawn.
+Fallback options allow the applicant to be awarded any remaining licenses available outside of their preferred hunt zone choices.

 Consult with Hunters Who Have Hunted in Your Unit, Join Now!